SANTA FE COMMUNITY COLLEGE OFFERS UNIQUE PROGRAMS TO STUDENTS, GRADUATES, ALUMNI AND COMMUNITY MEMBERS:

 Santa Fe Community College Center for Academic Transitions has partnered with the AARP Foundation, with generous support from the Wal Mart Foundation for a 2 year grant (2014-2015) to provide Northern New Mexico residents age 50+ help to get back on their feet in the workforce now have a new option to support that goal.
 Santa Fe Community College (SFCC) has been named one of 12 community colleges nationwide – and the only one in New Mexico – to participate in AARP Foundation’s BACK TO WORK 50+ Initiative through a new collaboration with the American Association of Community Colleges (AACC).
 The program will provide job coaching, academic training and career retooling for unemployed or underemployed men and women, age 50+, and scholarships for unemployed or underemployed women, age 50+, so they can land a good job.
 The first step for those interested is to call AARP Foundation at 855-850-2525.

 The BACK TO WORK 50+ initiative is dedicated to moving low income or unemployed women age 50+ from instability to stability by increasing their income through employment.
 BACK TO WORK 50+ focuses on improving economic opportunity by providing education, training and employment services that facilitate entry into good jobs in our community.
-Information sessions in 2014 are scheduled for July 10, August 8, September 5, October 3, and November 7.
+The last information sessions for 2014 are scheduled for October 3 and November 7.
 Call AARP Foundation at 855-850-2525 to register for an Information Session and receive a helpful packet which includes the booklet "7 Smart Strategies for 50+ Job Seekers" and local job search resources.

 View this article and short video about other Plus 50 Initiatives at community colleges across the country.

 SFCC is one of six New Mexico collleges who offer the Accelerate Technical Training and Job Placement Program that offers extra support and services for eligible students in technical degree programs which include